ASGAlex/qt5-nativecontrols/README.md

 }
 ```

-If you dont want to install library into the $QTDIR, you could include it directly in your project:
+If you dont want to install library into the $QTDIR, you could include it directly in your project: add libNativeControls.so into ANDROID_EXTRA_LIBS and all *.java files into ANDROID_PACKAGE_SOURCE_DIR as described in <a href="http://doc.qt.io/qt-5/qtandroidextras-notification-example.html">example</a>